BluCrane/OmniMACS/_posts/2015-03-03-your-website-is-virtual-real-estate.md

+---
+layout: post
+title: "Your website is virtual real estate that will reward a proper investement."
+date: 2015-03-o3
+---

 <h2>Your website is virtual real estate that will reward a proper investement.</h2>
 <p>Building and maintaining an effective online presence has become more crucial than ever.
 South Africa's fast growing internet population reached 14 million in 2013, of which 60% accessed the internet regularly from cell phones.